iotaledger/identity.rs/identity_iota_core/Product Agnostic Transaction Management Ideas.md

 * `ProgrammableTransactionBlockManager` (short name *PtbManager*)<br>
   Manages the overall PTB construction and execution process.
-  An extended `ProgrammableTransactionBuilder` (from IOTA Rust- or TS-SDK) providing additional functionality to facilitate the usage of `ProductResource`s.
+  An extended `ProgrammableTransactionBuilder` (from IOTA Rust- or TS-SDK) providing additional functionality to facilitate the usage of `ProductResources`.
 * `TransactionHandle`<br>
   A reference to a `Transaction` for a specific action on a specific `ProductResource`.
   Can be used to receive the resulting `ProductResource` of an executed `Transaction`.